 Adding animations, landing pages that have the visitor click through to the site, and videos to pages can also promote interaction with your site.
 What about making a landing page that “unfolds” as the visitor scrolls?
 Or creating pages that have various click-through functions, like an “about us” page that features biographies and photos in a flipbook style?
 The opportunities here are endless, but the more that you can make your website interactive — without becoming annoying — the more engaged and interested your visitors will be.

 “Click To” Features

-Features like “Chat Now!” buttons and contact forms that allow for visitors to send a message directly from the page, are both good options for this form of engagement encouragement.
+Features like “Chat Now!” buttons and contact forms that allow visitors to send a message directly from the page are both good options for this form of engagement encouragement.

 Integrated Metrics & Statistics